 New requirements for electrical safety checks

-Rental providers must ensure that an electrical safety check of all electrical installations and fittings in the premises (in accordance with section 4 of AS/NZS 3019 "Electrical installations—Periodic verification") is conducted every two years by a licensed or registered electrician.
-If requested, they must also provide the renter with the date of the most recent safety check, in writing.
+Rental providers must ensure that an electrical safety check of all electrical installations and fittings in the premises (in accordance with section 4 of AS/NZS 3019 "Electrical installations—Periodic verification") has been conducted by a licensed or registered electrician every two years.
+If an electrical safety check has not been conducted within the last 2 years at the time the renter occupies the premises, the rental provider must arrange an electrical safety check as soon as possible.
+If requested, they must provide the renter with the date of the most recent safety check, in writing.

 Finding a licensed electrician